 Playland Dragon Coaster in Hudson Valley

 Catch a train to Rye in the Hudson Valley, where Playland has everything you need for a perfect day trip.
-On the shores of the Long Island Sound, this well-maintained 1928 landmark defines one-stop fun with a beach, pool, boardwalk, fishing pier, an ice-rink open all year long, and 50 rides.
-Thrills for kids of all ages range from Kiddyland’s colorful carousel to the splashy Log Flume, soaring Sky Flyer, and original wooden Dragon Coaster with a 128-foot plunge.
+On the shores of the Long Island Sound, this well-maintained 1928 landmark defines one-stop fun with a beach, pool, boardwalk, fishing pier, an ice rink open all year long, and 50 rides.
+Thrills for kids of all ages range from Kiddyland’s colorful carousel to the soaring Sky Flyer, and original wooden Dragon Coaster with a 128-foot plunge.

-Sit down to tasty meals in the new waterside restaurant or indulge in the concession stand classics, from burgers to funnel cakes and cotton candy.
-Family entertainment includes daily concerts, magicians, and Friday-night fireworks.
-To help you travel light, Playland rents strollers, beach chairs, umbrellas, and lockers.
+Sit down to tasty meals in the waterside restaurant or indulge in the concession stand classics, from burgers to funnel cakes and cotton candy.
+Family entertainment includes the brand new Fountain Plaza show, face painting, and fireworks.

 Catch Sun Rays on Long Island